 Associate Playwrights represent the interests of playwrights at the Abbey Theatre while also working on new plays for its Abbey and Peacock stages.

 To contact us, email email@example.com.

 Since the onset of the COVID-19 crisis in 2020, the Abbey has worked with over 70 writers, often in new and unexpected ways.
 This included commissioning work from writers of diverse backgrounds and career stages for projects like Dear Ireland and Fourteen Voices from the Bloodied Field.
 We will continue to find imaginative ways to foster and support the work of writers in 2021.
-Keep an eye out for more details in the New Year.
+Keep an eye out for more details.
 Subscribe to our industry newsletter or follow us on social media to hear about these.

 In 2019, we welcomed four new Associate Playwrights to the Abbey Theatre – Amy Conroy, Jimmy McAleavey, Darren Murphy and Lisa Tierney-Keogh – who have worked with us to represent the interests of playwrights and on new plays.
 You can read more about our Associate Playwrights here.

 Abbey Begins is a series of workshops for anyone who is interested in pursuing playwriting and is eager to find out more about the challenge of writing a full-length play.